Philippines digs graves after typhoon kills hundreds

 SEARCH CONTINUES

-The government said nearly 143,000 people were affected by the flash floods and landslides, of which 45,000 people were staying in evacuation centres.
+The government said nearly 143,000 people were affected by the flash floods and landslides, of which 45,000 people were staying in evacuation centers.
 The rest stayed with relatives.

-Save the Children, a London-based non-government organisation, estimated more than half of those affected were children.
+Save the Children, a London-based non-government organization, estimated more than half of those affected were children.

 A Reuters photographer saw three white wooden coffins of children 7 to 10 years old lined up at a church in Iligan converted into an evacuation centre.